 Your hand luggage is potentially the most important bag you’ll pack before going on a trip.
-Don’t leave for your journey without packing these 16 essential items – you won’t want to arrive at your destination in a bad mood because you forgot something!
+Don’t leave for your journey without packing these 16 carry on essentials for long flights – you won’t want to arrive at your destination in a bad mood because you forgot something!

 Hand luggage, carry-on, an annoying extra bag to hold – whatever you call it, you’ve got to plan packing it carefully!

-Make sure that you take everything in this list (where applicable – don’t suddenly start taking random tablets because I told you to!) and pack it neatly and securely in your hand luggage.
+Make sure that you take everything in this list and pack it neatly and securely in your hand luggage.
 You can relax and be confident that you haven’t left anything behind on your next trip!

 We were stung by this once before and didn’t have any cash to pay for a bottle!
 Only when I told the staff I might pass out did they begrudgingly hand over a small cup of tepid water.
 Thanks, Air Asia!

 This surely is a no-brainer, but print out any documents you might need for your holibobs.
-Pop them in a easy to access travel document holder.
+Pop them in an easy-to-access travel document holder.
 Think visa documents, accommodation information, even flight confirmation.

 You don’t want to be wandering around the airport trying to connect to the Wi-Fi to prove that you did actually book a ticket!
 Check out these different types and choose one that includes space for everything you’ll need!